10 Tips for Pulling Weeds and Keeping Them Out of Your Yard

 Banish weeds the right way—and keep them from coming back—with these tips, tools, and techniques.

-Ask any group of gardeners to cite their least favorite task, and you’re bound to hear a chorus of “Weeding!”
+Ask any group of gardeners about their least favorite task, and you’re bound to hear a chorus of “Weeding!”
 Rampant weeds steal water and valuable nutrients from the soil that beneficial plants could be receiving, and their less-than-lovely heads detract from lawn and garden design.

 Maintaining an entirely weed-free garden and landscape may not be possible, but by addressing problems promptly and taking steps to reduce future weed growth, gardeners can lessen the time spent weeding.
 Ahead, learn how to deal with weeds and find out which tools and products make the task simpler.